zachleat/zachleat.com/web/_posts/2017-05-25-fontsmooth.md

 ## Conclusion

 Taking a “smoke ’em if you got ’em” approach to subpixel anti-aliasing feels warranted here.
 It seems silly to opt-out of a technically superior subpixel approach if it’s supported on the user’s platform and browser.

+Platforms that support subpixel rendering may or may not support `font-smooth` to control it—Android is a prime example of this.
+After reading issues on web browser bug trackers, it almost seems like the browsers that did implement this now regret doing so.
+But independent of `font-smooth` support, subpixel anti-aliasing is not going away any time soon—even if iOS holds out forever.

-Even as iOS continues to hold out, a bigger picture look reveals that subpixel anti-aliasing is not going away any time soon.
-For those reasons, I’d recommend deferring to browser and platform defaults and only use `font-smooth` overrides sparingly and as a last resort.
+The safe bet here is to defer to browser and platform defaults and only use `font-smooth` overrides sparingly and as a last resort.

 ## Sources